MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.2.42 =

+* Modifies the predefined value assignments of controls to allow numbers with leading zeros.

+= 1.2.41 =

+* Improves the plugin security thanks to emad.
+* Includes a new feature to align the fields' labels through their settings.
+* Includes new features to align the form title and description, select the header tag to apply, as well as modify their colors through the form settings tab.
+* Fixes minor errors in the form templates.
+* Modifies the Users Permissions add-on and data source fields backend (Developer and Platinum plugin versions).

+= 1.2.40 =

+* Includes a pair of classes to allow including page breaks on printed forms.
+* Modifies the Date/Time control.
+* Modifies the z-index on Datepickers to display them when forms are loaded into Elementor pop-ups.

+= 1.2.39 =

+* Implements the RANDOM operation.
+It allows getting random numbers in a range.
+* Modifies the forms builder dashboard.

+= 1.2.38 =

+* Fixes an issue in the DATEOBJ operation.
+* Includes some styles to force the browser to print the on/off controls and fields' backgrounds by pressing the Print button or calling the PRINTFORM operation.

 = 1.2.37 =

 * Includes some modifications in the forms builder to improve the user experience by selecting, duplicating, or deleting fields from the form.